reefer42/Xkaliber-repo/README.md

     ```bash
     xmenu.sh
     ```

+    **YOU MUST RUN THE XDOCKER OPTION BEFORE USING ANY OTHER OPTION FROM THE REPO MEMU !!!**

 **(Note: These commands are shell scripts with `.sh` extensions, ensuring no conflicts with existing system utilities.)**
 -----